-Despite whaling protection since the 1930's, commercial whale fishing has devastated the population of this gentle giant.
+Despite whaling protection since the 1930's, commercial whale hunting has devastated the population of this gentle giant.
 The North Atlantic right whale is easily recognizable due to the white calluses on its head, which stand out against its dark skin.
 The species was especially popular with commercial whale hunters as early as the 11th century.
 Forty percent of its body weight is blubber, which causes it to float when dead.
 This is unusual for whales, but made it quite easy for hunters to collect the blubber.
-By 1935, there were estimates that the population was down to 100, and though commercial whale fishing was banned in 1937, the species continues to struggle.
+By 1935, there were estimates that the population was down to 100, and though commercial whaling was banned in 1937, the species continues to struggle.
 Today, the biggest threats to the North Atlantic right whale's survival are collisions with boats and entanglement in fixed fishing equipment.

 Where do they live?
 Western North Atlantic Ocean

 What can you do to help?
 Support the WDC, an organization that focuses on the conservation of whales and dolphins.